tommililja/Farse/README.md

 More examples can be found [here](https://github.com/tommililja/Farse/tree/main/src/Farse.Tests/Verify).

-ParserError can be converted into a formatted string.
+ParserError can be converted into a formatted string:

 ```fsharp
 let msg = ParserError.asString error
 ```

-We can also build custom error messages.
+We can also build custom error messages:

 ```fsharp
 let msg =